databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/_index.md

 * **Simplified Setup within Overwatch**:
 Integration with system tables leads to a simplified setup within Overwatch.
 The need to configure audit log settings independently within the Overwatch configurations is eliminated.
 This simplicity ensures a more user-friendly experience for both setup and ongoing management.

-* **Reduced Dependency on IAM Roles and Service Accounts**:
-The move to system table integrations diminishes the necessity for setting up extra IAM roles or service accounts specifically for audit log management within Overwatch.
-This reduction in dependencies streamlines the integration process, enhancing the overall efficiency of the tool.
+This also diminishes the necessity for setting up extra IAM roles or service accounts specifically for audit log management within Overwatch.

 * **Effortless Migration**:
 The migration process to system tables is designed to be effortless within the Overwatch framework.